Melania Trump Plans To Speak To Colombian First Lady About Drug Issue

-First Lady Melania Trump has championed a few causes since her husband took office two years ago.
-One of those is an anti-bullying campaign which she has named Be Best.
-Another that she just recently announced is the opioid epidemic and drug recovery.
+First lady Melania Trump has championed a few causes since her husband took office two years ago.
+One of those is an anti-bullying campaign, which she has named Be Best.
+Another campaign that she just recently announced is the opioid epidemic and drug recovery.

 Part of that cause involves dealing with the problem of drugs at the source.
 Many of the drugs that make their way into the U.S. come from Colombia.
-To deal with the issue, the White House has announced that President Donald Trump and Melania will be hosting the President and First Lady of Colombia next week, according to the Washington Times.
+To deal with the issue, the White House has announced that President Donald Trump and Melania will be hosting the president and first lady of Colombia next week, according to the Washington Times.

-While the Colombian first family is in Washington D.C., Melania intends to have meetings with her Colombian counterpart, Maria Juliana Ruiz Sandoval.
+While the Colombian first family is in Washington, D.C., Melania intends to have meetings with her Colombian counterpart, Maria Juliana Ruiz Sandoval.

 “I will have a plan to talk to her about the crisis of opioids,” Melania explained.